Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/other.md

 To prolong use of the pod and prevent overheating, limit slow and low-level flight, as well as continuous use of the laser.

-> 💡 As a rule-of-thumb, do not use
+> 🟡 CAUTION: As a rule-of-thumb, do not use
 > the laser for longer than 15 minutes without allowing for cooling between uses.
 > Limit continued slow and low level flight while operating the pod to 30 minutes.
 > For extreme outside temperatures, adjust the limits accordingly.